gwtproject/gwt-site/src/main/markdown/examples.md

   </div>
   <div class="info">
     <div class="name"><a href="https://www.scenechronize.com" target="_blank">Scenechronize</a></div>
-    <div class="snippet">scenechronize is a production management web application for film,
+    <div class="snippet">Scenechronize is a production management web application for film,
 television and commercials.
 Visit our <a href="developer_spotlight.html">Developer Spotlight</a> to see Rob Powers, director of engineering, share how they used GWT to build scenechronize, what he likes and would like to see from GWT, and his tips and learnings from developing with GWT.</div>